Editorial Notes and News

 We can thank Dave Cobley for first coming up with the idea of a British Caving Audio Archive.

 During early discussions, the most common remark was "It's a pity we didn't do it a year or two ago.
 We've lost so and so this year...".
 Unfortunately, this was always going to be the case, whenever it was started.
-However, it does underline the need to get recordings of some of the key caving figures out there, particularly those who are aging or infirm.
+However, it does underline the need to get recordings of some of the key caving figures out there, particularly those who are ageing or infirm.
 There is an enormous wealth of material to collect, and it is not possible for that to be done by one or two people!

 If we can do that, this could be one of the most informative, and inspirational of all the caving sites on the web.
 Listen to the recordings already on here, and I'm sure that you'll agree!